HongruCai/AVG/README.md

 conda env create -f environment.yml conda activate avg
 ```

 ## 🧾 Data

 1. The dataset used in the paper is the [COCO 2014](http://cocodataset.org/#download) dataset and the [Flickr30k](https://www.kaggle.com/hsankesara/flickr-image-dataset) dataset.
-The raw images should be downloaded and placed in the `RQ-VAE/data` directory.
+The raw images should be downloaded and placed in the `RQ-VAE/data` directory, along with captions.
+The captions files we used can be found [here](https://drive.google.com/drive/folders/1Q1tYXl4pNT7shWxYA5o_-5B-oPerZqr9?usp=sharing).

 2. Run the following command to preprocess the data to generate the image features and text features: